moquist/birdie-tell/README.md

 17
 ```

-17 randomized gossip rounds to propagate through a 10000-node cluster! birdie-tell is clearly low-latency, but the tradeoff is that there's a *lot* of redundant data exchanged.
+17 randomized gossip rounds to propagate through a 10000-node cluster!

-Meetup todo:

-1. break up namespaces
-1. handle thread harvesting
-1. write up problems & correct gossip implementations
-1. write up problems to solve

-TODOs:

-1. detect and :down peers *nobody's* heard from in a while
-1. TTL to avoid passing *all* data on every time
-1. Implement 'output-stream-handler in order to reply to gossip with gossip, rather than just receiving gossip silently.
-1. use inotify lib to watch input-file
-1. switch from input-file to listening socket
-1. Add error-checking to 'split-hostport.
-1. Write some generative tests of this library/application.
-1. Use transit (https://github.com/cognitect/transit-clj) for transport.

 ## Usage